 6-D (2) Privacy and Confidentiality

 6-D (2)(a) Privacy

 The University will respect and safeguard the privacy interests of individuals involved in reports under this policy to the extent possible.
 Privacy in this context means that information related to a report made under this policy will generally be shared only with those University employees who need to know the information in order to assist in the review, investigation, or resolution of the report.
 These individuals will keep as private as possible information related to the report.
-If an investigation is pursued against an accused person, however, information will need to be shared with the accused person and, as appropriate, with relevant witnesses.
-To the extent a person making a report wishes to keep the victim’s name private, this may limit the University’s ability to investigate or discipline the responsible student.
+If an investigation is pursued against a respondent, however, information will need to be shared with the respondent and, as appropriate, with relevant witnesses.
+To the extent a person making a report wishes to keep the complainant’s name private, this may limit the University’s ability to investigate or discipline the responsible individual.

 6-D (2)(b) Confidentiality